 “aye awrite, Mr Ferguson I’ll wide.
 I’ll head doon and see how I feel after bweakfast” He say’s taking the piss but acquiescing.

 Thank fuck for that.
 Sometimes in this world of ‘all goods’ a bit tough love is all we need.
 I know he would kick himself if he didn’t.
 Five minutes later he appears with bloodshot eyes drooping under colourless lids.
 He carries a look somewhere between embarrassed and angry.
-Distraction tactics.
+Distraction tactics time.

 “Get some scran and coffee doon yi.
 Scrambled egg and bacon looks good”